Khev/khev.github.io/research.md

 height="250"
 align = "left"/>

 Clocks, hearts, and lasers synchronize their behavior in time.
 Birds, fish, and insects swarm as groups in space.
 This project is about entities which both sync and swarm, spontaneously self-organizing in both space and time.
-Examples of "swaramalators" -- or swarming oscillators -- include sperm, Janus particles, and tree frogs.
+Examples of "swarmalators" -- or swarming oscillators -- include sperm, Janus particles, and tree frogs.

 Swarmalators have been realized in the lab ([2D](https://www.youtube.com/watch?v=LUp_5bMMqXE), [2D](https://www.youtube.com/watch?v=ic4zEgVMSsA), [3D](https://www.youtube.com/watch?v=Db6aiSa4soU&feature=youtu.be) and been used as [inspiration](https://www.youtube.com/watch?v=lq0JKNig37s) for making music!